cprice-ping/Profile-PF-Base/README.md

 It is designed to be used in conjunction with the Baseline Pingdirectory image \ Profile.

+Modify the `docker-compose.yaml` file to match your environment and then launch the stack with `docker-compose up`

 ## Configuration

 To access the Admin UI for PF go to: